Human interactions with fungi: In literature and art

 Fungi have had an enormous influence in the arts since centuries.
 Fungi appeared from time to time in literature, both for children and for adults.
 In Lewis Carroll's 1865 Alice's Adventures in Wonderland, Alice grows larger if she eats one side of the mushroom, and shrinks if she eats from the other side.
 Shakespeare has Prospero remark in The Tempest that elves "make midnight mushrooms".

 Poems and novels about or mentioning fungi have been written by Edmund Spenser, Percy Bysshe Shelley, Keats, Tennyson, Arthur Conan Doyle, D. H. Lawrence, and Emily Dickinson.
 Tennyson referred to the fairy ring mushroom (Marasmius) with the phrase "the fairy footings on the grass".

-Fungi sometimes feature in works of art, such as by Paolo Porpora in the late 17th century.
+Fungi feature in works of art throughout the centuries, including in still lifes by specialists such as Paolo Porpora, Jan Fijt, Abraham Mignon and Otto Marseus van Schrieck as well as in other works such as the Greengrocer by Guercino and Paolo Antonio Barbieri (c.
+1645) and the Boy with a goose on his back and a plate with mushrooms in his side by Jacob van Oost (between 1640 and 1671).
 The children's author Beatrix Potter painted hundreds of accurate watercolour illustrations of fungi.
 More recently, artists such as Martin Belou, Helen Downie (alias "Unskilled Worker"), and Steffen Dam have created installations and paintings of mushrooms.